zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec01.md

       1. Compare the DS algorithm value with *Algorithm Status*.
       2. If the algortithm value is 0 then output *[DS_ALGORITHM_NOT_DS]*.
+      3. If algortithm value is 1 then output *[DS_ALGO_SHA1_DEPRECATED]*.
-      3. If algortithm value is 1 or 3 then output *[DS_ALGORITHM_DEPRECATED]*.
+      4. If algortithm value is 3 then output *[DS_ALGORITHM_DEPRECATED]*.
-      4. If algortithm value is 5-255 then output *[DS_ALGORITHM_RESERVED]*.
+      5. If algortithm value is 5-255 then output *[DS_ALGORITHM_RESERVED]*.
-      5. If no message has been outputted for the DS, then output *[DS_ALGORITHM_OK]*.
+      6. If no message has been outputted for the DS, then output *[DS_ALGORITHM_OK]*.
    2. If *Undelegated DS* has at least one DS but none with algorithm value 2 output *[DS_ALGORITHM_MISSING]*.